Giovanni Gabrieli: Recordings

-Liner notes often point out that Gabrieli took advantage of the architecture of St Mark's Basilica, and some recordings have been made there.
+Liner notes often point out that Gabrieli took advantage of the architecture of St Mark's Basilica, which is undoubtedly true although some of his works were performed at the Scuola Grande di San Rocco.
+Various recordings of his works have been made at St Mark's.
 However, the acoustic presents challenges.
 The sound is affected by variables such as where the performers and audience are seated.
-There is a reverberation time, or the amount of time it takes a sound to decay to inaudibility, of almost 7 seconds in the modern San Marco when the church is empty, although for Gabrieli some of the echo would have been absorbed by wall hangings and the congregation.
-Douai Abbey has been used as an alternative; it is reverberant but less problematic.
+There is a reverberation time (the amount of time it takes a sound to decay to inaudibility) of almost 7 seconds when the church is empty, although for Gabrieli some of the echo would have been absorbed by wall hangings and the congregation.
+An example of a substitute ecclesiastical location is Douai Abbey; it is reverberant but less problematic.

 In 1969 American ensembles conducted by Vittorio Negri received awards in two categories at the 11th Annual Grammy Awards for music by Gabrieli.
 These Columbia recordings were made in St Mark's Basilica: